 Climate change is the greatest threat to reefs worldwide, and reducing emissions is critical to ensuring the future of coral reefs around the world.

-Additional options are needed to give the Great Barrier Reef the best chance to survive and prosper in a warmer future, and to increase the window for global emissions reduction.
-Therefore, in tandem with global action on emissions and good local management, a new toolbox of scalable interventions to restore reefs are required.
+Additional options are needed to give the Great Barrier Reef the best chance to survive and prosper in a warmer future, and extend the time available for global emissions reduction.
+Therefore, in tandem with global action on emissions and effective Reef management, a new toolbox of scalable interventions to restore reefs are required.

-As the tools developed by RRAP become ready, they are transitioned into the PDP for real-world trials.
-Lessons learned from these field trials help the RRAP research teams to refine, adapt, or scale technologies. allowing continuous improvement and accelerating development.
+As the tools developed by RRAP become ready, they are transitioned into the Pilot Deployments Program for real-world trials.
+Lessons learned from these field trials help the RRAP research teams to refine, adapt, or scale technologies, allowing continuous improvement and accelerating development.

 Initially, two types of restoration interventions will undergo pilot deployment on the Reef.
 These are the seeding of coral larvae and the seeding of corals propagated by aquaculture.
 Both were selected for their technological readiness and modelling of their potential benefits for the Reef.